How to Balance Pool Water

-When it comes to balancing Calcium Hardness, it’s much easier to raise it than it is to lower it, so do this in increments.
+When it comes to balancing Calcium Hardness, it’s much easier to raise it than to lower it, so do this in increments.
 Adding calcium chloride (Leslie’s Hardness Plus) will bring the levels up.
-But if Calcium Hardness gets too high (above 600 ppm), you may want to partially drain the pool and refill with fresh water that has a lower Calcium Hardness level.
+But if Calcium Hardness gets too high (above 600 ppm), you may want to partially drain the pool and refill with fresh water with a lower Calcium Hardness level.
 Always consult a pool professional before you consider draining your pool.
 Certain risk factors (pool type, air temperature, water table, etc.) can cause irreversible damage to the pool if not done properly.
 When in doubt, drain a foot of water, then add a foot of water.
 Keep repeating this process until desired levels are reached.

-When struggling with hard water, it’s very important to use a scale prevention product to keep unsightly scale from building up on pool surfaces.
-Keep in mind that having a high pH, even with ideal Calcium Hardness levels, can also result in scale buildup.
+When struggling with hard water, it’s important to use a scale prevention product to keep unsightly scale from building up on pool surfaces.
+Keep in mind that having a high pH, even with ideal Calcium Hardness levels, can also lead to scale buildup.
 Maintain proper water balance to avoid these types of issues.

 BONUS TIP: Do not add Leslie’s Hardness Plus on the same day you add either Leslie’s Soda Ash or Leslie’s Alkalinity Up.
 Doing so can cause cloudy pool water, increased scaling on pool surfaces, and the development of small solids in the water.

 Chlorine: 1.0–4.0 ppm

 Chlorine levels in the pool are determined by two different measurements: Free Available Chlorine (FAC) and Total Available Chlorine (TAC).
 FAC is the amount of chlorine in the pool that’s readily available to control germs and algae, keeping the water disinfected and sanitary.
 TAC looks at the total amount of all chlorine in the water, including FAC.
 If the TAC level is different than the FAC reading, that means your pool has inactive Combined Chlorine, also known as chloramines.
 Chloramines can cause skin, eye, and mucous membrane irritation, and are responsible for that unpleasant strong chlorine smell.